It is not compulsory to attend school in Denmark, but all children of primary school age have the right and the obligation to receive education.

 - In a primary school, free of charge

-- In an independent school or private primary school, which charge fees
+- In a fee-paying independent school or private primary school

 - As home schooling.